CSC207-UofT/course-project-group-054/phase2/design_document.md

 ## Testing

-Most methods in entity and use case classes are tested.
+Most methods in entity and use case classes are tested, such as ExpenseTest, GroupTest, ExpenseManagerTest, and etc.

 ## Refactoring